goodekat/LIME-diagnostics-paper/README.md

 ## To Do

-  - Manuscript
-      - Determine what to do about random forest in paper
-  - Submission
   - Edit dataset descriptions in README and add to the readme.txt document for submission
-      - Update all files in the submission folder
+  - Go through all steps in the sumbission steps (one more time)
   - Upload the files for submission and submit

 # LIME Diagnostics Manuscript